zacharyoxendine/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-QOTL - Quality of Life Tracker
+* QOTL - Quality of Life Tracker
-Log and track activies and events that affect your quality of life.
+* Log and track activies and events that affect your quality of life.
-View graphs comparing your quality of life with other variables, such as regulary activies, events, and weather.
+* View graphs comparing your quality of life with other variables, such as regulary activies, events, and weather.

 ### Features
-End of Day, QoL Rating
+* End of Day, QoL Rating
-Graphing for QoL vs Other Variables
+* Graphing for QoL vs Other Variables
-QoL Affecting Activities/Events Logging
+* QoL Affecting Activities/Events Logging

 ### Technologies
-Apple Calendar Integration
+* Apple Calendar Integration
-Apple Location Integration
-Swift w/ Xcode
+* Swift w/ Xcode
-Weather Channel API
+* Weather Channel API

 ### What I'll Have to Learn
-How to Use APIs
+* How to Use APIs
-iOS Development w/ Swift in Xcode
+* iOS Development w/ Swift in Xcode

 ### Project Tracker
-Pivotal Tracker
+* Pivotal Tracker